jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) any assessment made by the Authority or the Commissioner under subsection (1)(b).

 ### 136 When objection may be referred directly to High Court
-(1) Notwithstanding anything in this Part, where—the objection may be referred directly to the High Court by way of case stated in accordance with this section.
+(1) Notwithstanding anything in this Part, where— the objection may be referred directly to the High Court by way of case stated in accordance with this section.
   (a) an objection to an assessment is made in accordance with section 126(1) or accepted by the Commissioner under section 126(2); and
   (b) the objection is not wholly allowed by the Commissioner; and (c) the objection is one to which subsection (2) or subsection (3) applies,—